 Samaria National Park (Greece)

-A hike across the Samaria Gorge in Crete is a great way to get away from the crowded (but beautiful!)
-Cretan beaches for one day.
+A hike across the Samaria Gorge (one of our favorite places in Greece) is a great way to get away from the beautiful, but crowded beaches in Crete for one day.

-The most dramatic section of the hike is the “Gates,” where the gorge narrows to a width of only 4 meters between 300 meter-high cliffs.
-Walking through it gives you the feeling of entering a forbidden world.
+The most dramatic section of the hike is the “Gates,” where the gorge narrows to a width of only four meters between 300 meter-high cliffs.
+Walking through it really gives you the feeling of entering a forbidden world.